An image of an eviction notice being put on a door.

 Deposit protection schemes

-Before going into detail about how to evict a tenant if their deposit is not protected, let’s take a look at the different deposit schemes that landlords can use for tenant deposits.
+Every landlord should be well aware by now that deposit protection schemes are incredibly important.
+So, let’s fill you in and take a look at the different deposit schemes that landlords can use for tenant deposits.

 The three deposit protection schemes that the government offers are: